Xandetds/machine-learning-introduction/notes.md

 - from IPython.display import display

 ### Machine performance
-Usually, is done by splitting the data in two parts, with one part being used to build the machine learning model, called **training data**, and the other part is used to assess how well the model works, called **test data**.
+Usually, it is done by splitting the data in two parts, with one part being used to build the machine learning model, called **training data**, and the other part is used to assess how well the model works, called **test data**.